edgonzalesjr/Windows-Memory-and-Event-Log-Analysis/README.md

 ## Objective

-Effectively use Volatility for Windows Memory Analysis and Deep Blue CLI for Windows Event Log Analysis.
+Effectively use Volatility for Windows Memory Analysis and DeepBlueCLI for Windows Event Log Analysis.

 ### Skills Learned